 Cast from the Water’s Edge (2011) situated the artists of SPDT in Ely, Minnesota a tourist community located on the American-Canadian border.
 A particular geographical attraction in Ely is the Boundary Waters, a protected area containing hundreds of miles of remote lakes and portages.
 SPDT in collaboration with Ely residents created a film and performance work that mused on the historic and contemporary tensions that exist between local residents and visitors.

-Undercovers (2007) was a collaboration between SPDT performers and a Twin Cities cast of persons with life threatening illnesses.
-This work explored the poetics of sleep and dying as the tender places of having one’s “eyes closed.”
+Undercovers (2007) was a collaboration between SPDT performers and a Twin Cities cast of people living with life threatening illnesses.
+This work explored the poetics of sleep and dying as the tender places of having one’s eyes closed.
 Undercovers, commissioned by Pathways, was broadcast on Twin Cities Public Television where it continues to be seen.

 Moving Inquiries (2002) was commissioned by Pathways and the The Weisman Art Museum in Minneapolis and presented on site in conjunction with the national exhibit Hospice: A Photographic Inquiry.
 The cast included fifteen community members from a variety of backgrounds and livelihoods.